dfilaretti/WeirdDrums/README.md

-# LDS - Little Drum Synth
+# LTD - Little Tekno Drummer

 A simple drum synthesiser plugin inspired by the awesome [Sonic Charge Microtonic](https://soniccharge.com/microtonic), one of my favourite plugins.
 All sounds are synthesised in realtime, no samples are used.